promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 -XX:G1ReservePercent=10 -XX:G1HeapRegionSize=32m
 {% endhighlight %}

+{% tip %}
+In case your JVM is throwing an 'OutOfMemoryException', the JVM process should be restarted.
+You need to add this property to your JVM setting:
+SUN -XX:+HeapDumpOnOutOfMemoryError -XX:OnOutOfMemoryError="kill -9 %p"
+JROCKIT -XXexitOnOutOfMemory
+{% endtip %}

 ## Thread Stack Tuning (Xss)
 The threads stack size many times should be tuned.
 Its default size may be too high.
-In Java SE 6, the default on Sparc is 512k in the 32-bit VM, and 1024k in the 64-bit VM.
-On x86 Solaris/Linux it is 320k in the 32-bit VM and 1024k in the 64-bit VM.
+In Java SE 6, the default on Sparc is 512k in the 32-bit VM, and `1024k` in the 64-bit VM.
+On x86 Solaris/Linux it is `320k` in the 32-bit VM and 1024k in the 64-bit VM.
 On Windows, the default thread stack size is read from the binary (java.exe).
 As of Java SE 6, this value is 320k in the 32-bit VM and 1024k in the 64-bit VM.
 You can reduce your stack size by running with the -Xss option.
 For example:
 {% highlight java %}